skillrepos/cc-adv/labs.md

 ## 8: Generate Some Bash Traffic
 PostToolUse fires *after* a tool call succeeds — it can't block, but it's ideal for auditing and logging.
+So we'll create some activity to be logged by it.

 **Action:** Type:
 ```